marialarsson/tsugite/README.md

 ### File format *.tsu
 *.tsu is a unique file format for this application.
 This file [my_joint.tsu](my_joint.tsu) is provided as an example.
+You can save and open *.tsu files from the menu bar in the interface.

 ### Disclaimer
 Please note that this is a research prototype and not a consumer-ready product.